opendocsg/slw-judgments-backfill/2017_SGHC_124/report.md

 _Contract_ – _Remedies_ – _Damages_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 33 of 2017 was allowed by the Court of Appeal on 27 November 2017.
-See [2017] SGCA 67.]
+See <span class="citation">[2017] SGCA 67</span>.]

 26 May 2017